 We believe the success of our employees is dependent upon their overall well-being, including their physical health, mental health, an appropriate work-life balance and financial well-being.
-In light of the COVID-19 pandemic, our focus on providing a healthy work environment became even more important.
+We have prioritized maintaining a healthy work environment for our employees.
 We utilize comprehensive building operational measures including cleaning and disinfection, and air and water quality screening in order to promote a safe and healthy work environment.
 In addition to the benefits outlined above, we also offer an employee wellness program and an employee assistance program, which include services for financial planning assistance, stress management, mental illness and general wellness and self-help.
 Additionally, our Benefits Advocacy Center assists employees with various medical questions, such as general medical coverage questions, explanation of benefits, claims, prescriptions and pharmacy issues.
 Furthermore, we offer our employees one-on-one financial planning sessions with our 401(k) provider annually.